JavierSilvaF/BOTT1-discord-bot/README.md

-# BOTT1, a Discord bot hosted on Heroku:
+# BOTT1, a Discord bot hosted on Heroku
 ## Features:
  * Listen to music or a livestream from Youtube on your server
  * Improved interface with buttons allows users to manage the queue without having to type extra commands